 Pooled income funds are most beneficial when a person dies and wants to leave some money to a loved one in the form of an income stream and then the rest to charity after the loved one dies.

-At the Law Office of Kevin A. Pollock LLC, we can help you achieve your charitable planning goals, including the formation and administration of charitable trusts and private foundations.
+At the The Pollock Firm LLC, we can help you achieve your charitable planning goals, including the formation and administration of charitable trusts and private foundations.
 For more information on Philanthropic Planning, please visit my blog: Kevin A. Pollock BLAWG